Constructing the Simulated Cell

 - It’s important to note that Turbine’s artificial intelligence is not limited to already available treatments or molecules, and can identify novel drug targets or target combinations if simulations show that new compounds targeting these could boost tumor response.

-Modeling therapy response with the Turbine simulator
+Modeling biological activity with the Turbine simulator